 In total, the relocation will reportedly cost around $158 billion.

-In addition to fiscal support from the central government, other channels will also be used to finance the move, including local government debts and long-term, low-cost loans, reported the Deccan Herald.
+In addition to fiscal support from the central government, other channels will also be used to finance the move, including local government debts and long-term, low-cost loans from cash advance apps, reported the Deccan Herald.

 But the fast economic growth of the country has forced millions to leave their home villages to find work in major cities.